cclaver001/CETRACES/README.md

 ## Visual and dPCR data processing

 *Spatial gridding and zonation of data:*
+- Data_processing_visualization.R (cleans visual and molecular (dPCR) datasets.
+Maps effort and detections across the study area)
 - Standardization_visu_molecular.R (builds a spatial grid, assigns visual and molecular observations to each cell, computes encounter and detection rates and maps those metrics)
-- Data_visualization_processing.R (cleans visual and molecular (dPCR) datasets.
-Maps effort and detections across the study area)

 ## Modelling